 Biostatistician Career: Where is a Biostatistician’s Place of Work?

 As mentioned, there are plenty of people in biostatistics who work in a classroom.
 You will find the majority of these professionals in universities and colleges.
 However, you can also apply your schooling and experience to high school science classes.
 It’s important to note the vast majority prefer to work in offices.

 You can guarantee the most used piece of equipment in your office will be your computer.
 In biostatistics, you’ll need to learn how to use several different specialty programs.
 These programs are required to analyze lab results and generate readable data.

 For an exciting change of pace, there is also a lot of work to be conducted in a laboratory environment.
 This is particularly true for professionals who perform their own scientific studies.
 You will need to be present to ensure the integrity and validity of the research study.

 It is quite important to consider the skill set you should have prior to embarking on a new venture.
 As biostatistics is a specialty field, there are plenty of essential skills that you should harness, including:

-- Interpersonal Skills: Grant development is a large part of medical and scientific research.
-As such, in this career, you will be required to deliver grant applications and manuscripts.
+Grant development is a large part of medical and scientific research.
+As such, in this career, you require to deliver grant applications and manuscripts.
 You will have to be able to work in groups as well as independently with strong interpersonal and communication skills.

-What Is the Expected Job Growth for Biostatisticians?
+Future of biostatistics: Expected Job Growth for Biostatisticians

 Biostatistics is one of the fastest-growing health-related industries today.
 In 2018 alone, the demand for these specialists increased by 4.23%.
 In 10 years, the need for biostatistics professionals is projected to increase approximately 42%.